-Sara Davis Buechner returns to the stage to perform the Liszt Piano Concerto No. 1, which Liszt composed over the course of 26 years.
-The season concludes with Mahler’s Symphony No. 1, often referred to as “The Titan.”
-Mahler’s first symphony was often thought to be his favorite, as he conducted it more than any other of his symphonies.
+The concert will feature Sara Davis Buechner performing the Liszt Piano Concerto No. 1, which Liszt composed over the course of 26 years.
+The season concludes with one of Larry’s favorite composers – Gustav Mahler.
+The Syracuse Orchestra will perform Mahler’s monumental Symphony No. 1, often referred to as “The Titan.”

 PROGRAM